openfl/OpenFLDevelopersGuide/display-programming/working-with-display-objects/setting-stage-properties.md

 }

 When this property is set to a valid rectangle and the displayState property is set to full-screen mode, OpenFL scale the specified area.
 The actual Stage size in pixels within Haxe does not change.
-OpenFL enforce a minimum limit for the size of the rectangle to accommodate the standard “Press Esc to exit full-screen mode” message.
+OpenFL enforce a minimum limit for the size of the rectangle to accommodate the standard "Press Esc to exit full-screen mode" message.
 This limit is usually around 260 by 30 pixels but can vary depending on platform and OpenFL version.

 _The fullScreenSourceRect property can only be set when OpenFL is not in full-screen mode.
 To use this property correctly, set this property first, then set the displayState property to full-screen mode._